Russian opposition figure Navalny killed by toxin found in poison dart frogs, Europeans say

 The announcement came during the Munich Security Conference in Germany, during which Navalny’s death was announced in 2024.

+Speaking at the same security conference on Saturday, Navalnaya said: “Two years ago, I was here in Munich.
+It was the most horrible day (of) my life.
+I came to the stage and I said that my husband, Alexey Navalny, was poisoned.”

-In a post on X Saturday, Navalnaya said that she “was certain from the first day that my husband had been poisoned, but now there is proof: (Russian President Vladimir) Putin killed (Alexey) with chemical weapon.”
+In a post on X earlier in the day, Navalnaya said that she “was certain from the first day that my husband had been poisoned, but now there is proof: (Russian President Vladimir) Putin killed (Alexey) with chemical weapon.”

 “I am grateful to the European states for the meticulous work they carried out over two years and for uncovering the truth,” she said, adding: “Vladimir Putin is a murderer.
 He must be held accountable for all his crimes.”